What is a Clerical Library Assistant?

 Position Description Compile records, sort, shelve, issue, and receive library materials such as books, electronic media, pictures, cards, slides and microfilm.
 Locate library materials for loan and replace material in shelving area, stacks, or files according to identification number and title.
 Register patrons to permit them to borrow books, periodicals, and other library materials.

 - Answer routine inquiries and refer patrons in need of professional assistance to librarians.

 - Deliver and retrieve items to and from departments by hand or using push carts.

 - Select substitute titles when requested materials are unavailable, following criteria such as age, education, and interests.

-What Skills Do You Need to Work as a Clerical Library Assistant?
+Skills Needed to be a Clerical Library Assistant

 Service Orientation: Actively looking for ways to help people.